zzm634/typeorm-no-arp/README.md

 ```

 And you want to store photos in your database.
-To store things in the database, first you need a database table,
+To store things in the database, first, you need a database table,
 and database tables are created from your models.
 Not all models, but only those you define as *entities*.